Choosing the Right Study Destination: A Comprehensive Guide to Top

 -

-Social Integration: Consider how welcoming different
+Social Integration: Consider how welcoming

 -

-Food and Daily Life: Assess your comfort with local
+Food and Daily Life: Assess your comfort with

 -

-Health and Wellness Services: Research healthcare systems,
+Health and Wellness Services: Research healthcare

-mental health support, and recreational facilities available to students.
+systems, mental health support, and recreational facilities

 -